Monday, July 22, 2024

 “Nobody is going to be perfect,” Kays says.
 “That is just their excuse.”

-“True, it is an excuse,” Simon says.
+“True, it's an excuse,” Simon says.
 “But they have never seen or heard that there is a difference between their perception and the reality.
 They are curious because we own up to the fact no one is perfect.
 We talk more about following Jesus than just joining the church.
 I mean it would be great if they would want to be part of the church, but what they really need is for Jesus to be part of their life first.
 Honestly, there are a lot of church goers who need to make Jesus a part of their life first as well.
 There is a lot of disciple making to be done within the walls of the church.”

 “Why do you think that is so hard to do?”
 Kay asks reflecting on the frustrations Simon had in ministry.

 “When church goers are challenged, taken out of their comfort, they will find another place with less accountability,” Simon responds.
 “Most people want to be able to go to church and live like everyone else, with no accountability to become more like Jesus.
 Part of this mentality is not teaching the Lordship of Jesus for a believer.
-As long as they are committed to the church then everything must be alright.”
+As long as they are committed to the church then everything must be all right.”

 They sit there quietly for a few minutes.
 They are just taking in the sun as it rises above the bridge in the distance.
 Simon is reminded in that moment that God is in control and he is able to do amazing things if we just trust His presence.
 Even though the sun has been rising for thousands of years, it is still incredible.